 Because they widely dispersed these conditions in the population, one would expect to find some positive effect of religion on the state of mind.
 However, this is not the case; religious beliefs do not provide statistically measurable mental health benefits.
 Some studies point to religion as exacerbating any underlying mental health condition.

 Patients with underlying mental health conditions are less likely to improve if they have sincerely held religious beliefs because these beliefs undermine modern mental health therapy.
 Neither medicine nor therapy can overcome harmful and unhealthy programming when the patient wants to retain it.
-It is clear that magical thinking about the fears of hell and demons is detrimental to mental health.
-We cannot overcome these beliefs easily, since they are part of a larger paradigm of interconnected beliefs about God.
+Magical thinking about the fears of hell and demons is detrimental to mental health.
+We cannot overcome these beliefs easily since they are part of a larger paradigm of interconnected beliefs about God.
 Losing afterlife rewards is a powerful motivator for the religious believer.

 Using Your Insecurity and Fear